Click "Play" to Listed the Article

 Have you ever stopped to think what mice eat apart from your cheese?
 Mice are very opportunistic rodents and voracious eaters.
 They love to find places to nest that are warm and have access to food and nesting material, which might also include your home.
+Protect your food storage with our mice exterminator Toronto services.
 Mice are fond of attics, wall cavities, kitchens and a variety of other places.
 In case any of these places provide access to food, then your residence is at risk of infestation and diseases.

 Mice are generally omnivorous, but they prefer to feed on fruits, seeds, and grain.
 In some instances, they may feed on crops causing severe damage to domestic gardens.
 While commonly believed that mice are attracted to cheese, they have more liking to foods that are high in carbohydrates.
 You will soon realize that chocolates may be a more effective attractant of mice than cheese.
 However, it is important to note that house mice are indiscriminate and will consume any food that is available to them.
 You will find them in trash cans, and they have the capability of surviving for long periods with very little supply of food.